FAIR-INNOVATION/FAIR-documentation/source/FRCap/frcap_palletizing.rst

    | Name: Next box
    | Function: Switch to select the next box.
 When the last box is selected, switch to the first box again.

-Click "Edit" in the box configuration column to enter the "Box Configuration" pop-up window, set the "length", "width", "height", "load", "workpiece label orientation" and workpiece in place signal of the box, click "Confirm" button to complete the box information configuration; set the grab point of the box (keep the grab point at the center of the box, and the bottom of the suction cup will be in a squeeze state when in contact with the box), and click the "Record" button to complete the setting.
+Click "Edit" in the box configuration column to enter the "Box Configuration" pop-up window, set the "length", "width", "height", "load" and "workpiece label orientation", click "Confirm" button to complete the box information configuration; set the grab point of the box (keep the grab point at the center of the box, and the bottom of the suction cup will be in a squeeze state when in contact with the box), and click the "Record" button to complete the setting.

 .. image:: frcap_pictures/029.png
    :width: 6in